 |Duo Push||Pushes a login request to your phone or tablet (if you have Duo Mobile installed and activated on your iOS or Android device).
 Just review the request and tap Approve to log in.|

 Log in using a passcode, either generated with Duo Mobile, sent via SMS, generated by your hardware token, or provided by an administrator.

 Click Send codes to get a new batch of passcodes texted to your phone.

-You can also use U2F Tokens for authentication.
+You can also use security keys for one-touch hardware-backed authentication.